Steward St Patrick’s Day Parade Limerick

 - Things to Consider

 - Great Links

-ALIVE is here to offer information and support to NUI Galway students considering volunteering internationally.
+ALIVE is here to offer information and support to University of Galway students considering volunteering internationally.
 Information offered online provides a starting point and volunteers should visit or email us to learn more about International Volunteering.